 - Local Area Network

 - A system that's networked over a small, local, area.
-Typically,
+Typically, a collection of personal computers.

 - Main frame